SrtaEmely/FacialActionLibras/README.md

 ---

-#### Data
+### Data

-The following datasets where used in the implementation of this project and are available upon request to the authors:
+The following datasets where used in the implementation of this project and are available (for research) upon request to the authors:

 - DISFA dataset: